arthurlm/quickfix-rs/quickfix/README.md

 I know they works fine thanks to unit tests and can be used in production code.
 Feedback on this part are welcomed !

+## Project status

+I am not actively developing many more features to this project.\
+To me it is actually pretty completed !

+If something is missing to you, feel free to open an issue / create PR.
+Contribution are welcomed.

 ## Build requirements

 Following package must be install to build the library: